Constitution of BEESTON ATHLETIC CLUB

 - The club will deal with any incidence of discriminatory behaviour seriously, according to club disciplinary procedures.

-(a) The affairs of the club shall be conducted by a committee consisting of the following officers who shall be elected at the Annual General Meeting.
+(a) The affairs of the club shall be conducted by a committee consisting of the following officers who shall be elected at the Annual General Meeting with nominations being supported by a Proposer and Seconder who shall be first claim members of the club.

 - Road Race Secretary